RunestoneInteractive/thinkcspy/_sources/StringsContinued/TraversalandtheforLoopByIndex.rst

     :python: py3

     fruit = "apple"
-    for idx in range(5):
+    for index in range(5):
-        currentChar = fruit[idx]
+        current_char = fruit[index]
-        print(currentChar)
+        print(current_char)

 The index positions in "apple" are 0,1,2,3 and 4.
 This is exactly the same sequence of integers returned by ``range(5)``.
-The first time through the for loop, ``idx`` will be 0 and the "a" will be printed.
-Then, ``idx`` will be reassigned to 1 and "p" will be displayed.
+The first time through the for loop, ``index`` will be 0 and the "a" will be printed.
+Then, ``index`` will be reassigned to 1 and "p" will be displayed.
 This will repeat for all the range values up to but not including 5.
 Since "e" has index 4, this will be exactly right to show all of the characters.

 In order to make the iteration more general, we can use the ``len`` function to provide the bound for ``range``.
-This is a very common pattern for traversing any sequence by position.
-Make sure you understand why the range function behaves correctly when using ``len`` of the string as its parameter value.
+This is a very common pattern for traversing any sequence by position.Make sure you understand why the range function behaves correctly when using ``len`` of the string as its parameter value.

 .. activecode:: ch08_7b
     :nocanvas:

     fruit = "apple"
-    for idx in range(len(fruit)):
+    for index in range(len(fruit)):
-        print(fruit[idx])
+        print(fruit[index])

 You may also note that iteration by position allows the programmer to control the direction of the traversal by changing the sequence of index values.
 Recall that we can create ranges that count down as well as up so the following code will print the characters from right to left.

 .. codelens:: ch08_8
     :python: py3

     fruit = "apple"
-    for idx in range(len(fruit)-1, -1, -1):
+    for index in range(len(fruit)-1, -1, -1):
-        print(fruit[idx])
+        print(fruit[index])

-Trace the values of ``idx`` and satisfy yourself that they are correct.
+Trace the values of ``index`` and satisfy yourself that they are correct.
 In particular, note the start and end of the range.

 **Check your understanding**